postmanlabs/labs-docs/v6/postman/collection_runs/starting_a_collection_run.md

 To learn more about how to use a date file for a collection run, see [Working with data files](/docs/v6/postman/collection_runs/working_with_data_files).

-## Persist variables
+## Keep variable values

 By default, any environment changes in the collection runner are not reflected in the request builder.
+Enabling this option saves the values of the variables at the end of the run.

-To learn more about persist variables in a collection run, see [Using environments in collection runs](/docs/v6/postman/collection_runs/using_environments_in_collection_runs).
+To learn more about Keep variable values in a collection run, see [Using environments in collection runs](/docs/v6/postman/collection_runs/using_environments_in_collection_runs).

+## Run collection without using stored cookies

+Enabling this allows collection runs without using cookies stored in the cookie manager.

+## Save cookies after collection run

+Enabling this saves the cookies for the session to the cookie manager.

 ---
 For more information about collections runs, see: